 Parliamentary Powers to build the line were obtained in 1955 but difficulties with funding meant that actual construction work didn't start until 1962.

 The Victoria line opened in stages between 1968 and 1971, and reached areas of north and south London that had never had an Underground station before.

 The line was the first automatic passenger railway in the world, fully equipped with an Automatic Train Operation system (ATO).
 Such technology meant that at the touch of a button, the train doors would close and drive automatically to the next station, guided by coded impulses transmitted through the track.

 The original 1968 line received a complete upgrade in 2012.

 In 1898, the Waterloo & City line (or 'Drain' as it was known), became London's second, deep-level Tube railway.

 Initially, it was promoted by the London and South Western Railway company, whose trains terminated at Waterloo.
 The new line's selling point was that it could offer commuters a direct rail link to and from the City of London.

 Wooden-built trains ran on the line until 1940 but were replaced by specially-designed, Tube-sized cars based on the technology of the Southern Railway's trains, but these too were eventually replaced in 1994.

-In the post-war years, the Waterloo & City line became part of British Railways but it transferred to London Underground in 1994, when it became (at that time), the Underground's twelfth line.
+In the post-war years, the Waterloo & City line became part of British Railways but it transferred to London Underground in 1994, when it became (at that time), the Underground's 12th line.